UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Setup

 \subsection{Comparing Methods}

 We consider the following baselines and the existing state-of-the-art models in the experimental comparisons.

 We first consider the Seq2Seq (S2S) baselines without a pre-trained backbone.
 BASE \cite{sutskever_sequence_2014} is the basic RNN-based \underline{S2S} model that trains from scratch.
-We also report the results of its two extensions that incorporate additional features. \underline{COPY} \cite{meng_deep_2017} utilizes a copy mechanism to enable extractions from the context for poll generation. \underline{TOPIC} \cite{wang_topic-aware_2019}, based on COPY, additionally incorporates topic modeling to examine word statistics in comments to understand the noisy context better.
+We also report the results of two \lyx{BERT family-based} extensions that incorporate additional features. \underline{COPY} \cite{meng_deep_2017} utilizes a copy mechanism to enable extractions from the context for poll generation. \underline{TOPIC} \cite{wang_topic-aware_2019}, based on COPY, additionally incorporates topic modeling to examine word statistics in comments to understand the noisy context better.

 Besides, we adopt the poll generation model released in previous work \cite{lu_engage_2021}, which is based on TOPIC yet employs a dual decoder (henceforth \underline{DUAL DEC}), one for question and one for answer generation.
-It is the previous state-of-the-art model in the WeiboPoll benchmark.
-Moreover, to examine the advanced pre-trained NLG model in our task, we adopt a \underline{T5} baseline and follow DUAL DEC to train two single-objective models for question and answer generation, respectively.
+It is the previous state-of-the-art model in the WeiboPoll benchmark. \lyx{DUAL DEC did not adopt the pretrain model since no performance gain with BERT, according to } \cite{lu_engage_2021}.
+To examine the advanced pre-trained NLG model in our task, we adopt a \underline{T5} baseline and follow DUAL DEC to train two single-objective models for question and answer generation, respectively. \lyx{Specifically, we fine-tuned the T5 model separately for the question generation and answers generation tasks.
+After fine-tuning, we evaluated the performance of each task independently and calculated the overall score for poll generation by averaging the scores from both tasks.} Additionally, we explore both open-source and proprietary state-of-the-art large language models.
+Specifically, we fine-tune the ChatGLM3-6B model\footnote{\href{https://huggingface.co/THUDM/chatglm3-6b}{https://huggingface.co/THUDM/chatglm3-6b}} \cite{du2022glm} following the same procedure used for the T5 baseline, leveraging LoRA (Low-Rank Adaptation) \cite{hu2022lora} for efficient fine-tuning.
+LoRA is set at a rank of 64, resulting in 15,597,568 trainable parameters out of a total of 6,259,181,568 parameters for ChatGLM3-6B.
+In comparison, the T5 model contains a total of 220,000,000 parameters.
+For further benchmarking, we employ GPT-3.5-turbo\footnote{\href{https://platform.openai.com/docs/models/gpt-3-5-turbo}{https://platform.openai.com/docs/models/gpt-3-5-turbo}} in a one-shot learning setup for comparison.

 In the comparison, UniPoll refers to our full model with multi-objective optimization over the main and auxiliary tasks.
 To further examine each task's relative contributions, we design UniPoll's ablations as follows.
 The \underline{w.o.A} is the ablation without answer generation auxiliary task; likewise, \underline{w.o.Q} is the ablation without question generation auxiliary task; \underline{w.o.Q,A} only employs the main task for the poll generation.